siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 > **Back up data beforehand!**
 > When using any partitioning software, there is a risk of data loss.
 Data you want to preserve should always be backed up beforehand on another data medium.

 In the following example, we will format a 150 GB hard disk so that two Linux systems can be installed as dual boot afterwards.
-In order that the advantages of UEFI come to bear, we need an *EFI system* partition in the GPT and a *BIOS boot* partition for the second stage of the GRUB Bootloader.
+In order to benefit from UEFI's advantages, we need an *EFI system* partition in the GPT and a *BIOS boot* partition for the second stage of the GRUB bootloader.
-We show the necessary steps with the partitioning program *cgdisk*, which supports GPT with UEFI.
+We show the necessary steps with the partitioning program `cgdisk`, which supports GPT with UEFI.

-*cgdisk* is the curses-based program variant of *gdisk*.
+`cgdisk` is the curses-based program variant of `gdisk`.
 It provides a user-friendly interface within the terminal.
 Navigation is done using the arrow keys:

 + **`up`** and **`down`** for the partitions